-Chestnuts were picked and soled commercially to venders in New York.
-Commercial pickers looked for an easier way to pick these chestnuts and found the Chinese chestnut which is native to Asia which is a small growing tree which allows for easy picking.
-The first Chinese Chestnut tree was brought to New York City; the Chinese Chestnuts brought a decease known as the Chinese chestnut blight which American chestnuts are not resistant to.
-This blight has completely obliterated the population of American Chestnuts.
+Chestnuts were picked and sold commercially to venders in New York.
+Commercial pickers looked for an easier way to harvest chestnuts and found a smaller tree growing in Asia.
+The Chinese chestnut tree grows shorter than the American variety, so the nuts were easier to pick.
+When the first Chinese chestnut tree was brought to New York City, chestnut blight came with them.
+American chestnuts were not resistant to this disease.
+This blight has completely obliterated the population of American chestnuts throughout North America.
 Look through the park and you may find a sapling or two which has not yet been attacked.

 Low Bush Blueberry, Vaccinium angustifolium

 This small shrub is common through out the park.
-Low Bush Blueberry is fire-tolerant and its numbers often increase in an area following a forest fire.
-These wild blueberries are edible just like commercially grown.
+Low bush blueberry is fire-tolerant, and its numbers often increase in an area following a forest fire.
+These wild blueberries are edible just like commercially grown variety.